stephaneclavel/terraform/aws/02_MyFirstVPC_loop/readme.md

 ## Objective

-Same project as 01_... but using count to loop EC2 instances creation.
+Same project as 01_... but using for_each to loop EC2 instances creation.

 Objective is to deploy VPC as seen in AWS Certified Solutions Architect Associate SAA-C02 course https://linuxacademy.com/cp/modules/view/id/630 or similar to below set-up, leveraging existing TF modules.